-Banks everywhere are wrestling with the same issue.
-The fintech landscape keeps moving faster, and the people needed to build modern systems are getting harder to hire.
+Banks everywhere are wrestling with issues related to the fact that the fintech landscape keeps moving faster, and the people needed to build modern systems are getting harder to hire.

-Teams feel the strain when AI tools reshape workflows, regulations stack up, and customers expect clean, digital-first experiences that simply cannot be delivered without the right engineers and product talent.
+On top of the rapid development of the industry itself, AI tools are reshaping workflows, regulations are continuing to shift, and customers expect clean, digital-first experiences that simply cannot be delivered without the right engineers and product talent.

 If you’re noticing a growing gap between what your organisation needs and what your workforce can handle, you’re not imagining it.
 The pace of change in financial services has outgrown traditional hiring and talent acquisition models.